diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

 Don't worry, Redux is a library with it's own rules, but it is quite simple to implement and use.

-During this exercise you will as well get familiar with 3 principles of Redux and Redux documentation, which will help you to get yourself comfortable with using it and looking for additional examples in the future.
+During this exercise you will as well get familiar with 3 principles of Redux and Redux documentation, which will help you to get comfortable with using Redux and working with it in the future.